-Many new initiatives were launched by Croydon Radio volunteers during their time on the station, including The Summer of Love Festival, CroydonFM, The TV Podcast and Saffron Central.
-Some presenters were also performers in their own right, putting on music shows, organising benefit concerts and comedy fundraisers, using Croydon Radio to provide promotion and coverage.
+Many new initiatives were launched by Croydon Radio volunteers as a result of their time on the station, including The Summer of Love Festival, CroydonFM, The TV Podcast and Saffron Central.
+Some presenters were also performers in their own right, putting on music shows, organising benefit concerts and comedy fundraisers, using Croydon Radio as a platform to provide promotion and coverage.

 Croydon Radio was widely recognised as a best in class community station for its breadth of content, technical innovation and the extensive volunteering and community opportunities it provided.